 Two miles from camp, we have to stop at a cattle gate at the edge of the river.
 Chris jumps out to unlock it.
 He gives Ethan a flashlight.
 “Shine it on the beach and see if you catch any red crocodile eyes.”

 The gate unlocked, Chris hops back in the jeep, the jungle cackling with night birds.
 I watch his hand turn the key, but nothing lights up.
 Why do people ever turn off their engines out here?
 He fiddles under the dash, and grabs another flashlight.
 “Just a second,” he says, trying not to worry us.
 But it’s on the brink of dark, and the mosquitoes are buzzing.

 “Let me try something,” Chris says, jumping out of the jeep and lifting the hood.
-Under the shine of Ethan’s flashlight, red eyes look on.
+Under the shine of the flashlight, red eyes look on.
 I think of that guide having to wade the air boat back to shore, of us having to walk back to camp.

-John jumps out and takes a look.
 We could stay here all night, training flashlights on the shore and slapping whining mosquitoes that are thickening around us, sticky as a web.
 Worst case, in the morning the cowboys mustering cattle will find us.
 If it’s their day to muster.
 Or we could walk back to camp (and away from the water) shooing simpering dingo that are only an irritant to those of us who go jogging where mountain lions hang from the trees.